 Stroll historic neighbourhoods like McDonald Avenue, where Alfred Hitchcock filmed Shadow of a Doubt in the summer of 1942.

 This is also where you’ll find some of Sonoma County’s best shopping.
-The Railroad Square Historic District sits on the west side of Highway 101, stretching from the Hyatt Vineyard Creek Hotel to the ranch supply shop West End Farmers Market, and all centered around the restored 1903 Northwestern Pacific Railroad train depot.
+The Railroad Square Historic District sits on the west side of Highway 101, stretching from the Hyatt Regency Sonoma Wine Country to the ranch supply shop West End Farmers Market, and all centered around the restored 1903 Northwestern Pacific Railroad train depot.
 Browse long-time favourites like Hot Couture, with its vintage ball gowns, or the delicate china teacups perfect for pinky-lifting at Whistlestop Antiques.

 You’ll also notice several larger-than-life statues of Snoopy around town, as well as statues of Charlie Brown, Woodstock, and Lucy.
 That’s because Charles Schulz lived and worked in Santa Rosa from 1969 until his death in 2000, claiming Sonoma County as one inspiration for his iconic Peanuts comic strip.
 At the Charles M. Schulz Museum, you can see the comic strip artist’s studio, countless sketches, and cartoon screenings.